al3xtjames/Gigabyte-GA-Z77X-macOS-Install/README.md

 - Fix motherboard detection bugs (thanks to sreda2013 for reporting them)
 - Added styling to main script
 - Added detection of other UEFI bootloaders on the ESP
+- Fixed bugs related to simpleMacSerial & simpleMLB
+- Fixed typos in script

 2015-08-17
 - Near-complete rewrite of the GA-Z77X.sh script